Effective Methods of Treating Problem Drinking

 - Disulfiram: The first drug approved for alcohol use disorder, disulfiram (Antabuse) changes how your body breaks down alcohol.
 It will make you sick if you drink alcohol while taking it.
 Essentially it will cause bad hangover symptoms.

 - Naltrexone: Drinking alcohol while naltrexone means you may feel drunk, but it won’t be as pleasurable.
-Basically it will help to ward off cravings and stop a pleasure response in the brain.
-This should make you not want to drink anymore.
+This drug will help to ward off cravings and stop a pleasure response in the brain.
+It will help you not want to drink even with cravings.

 - Acamprosate: This medication eases withdrawal symptoms such as insomnia, anxiety, restlessness, and feeling blue.
 It stops the GABA receptors for alcohol.